apache/trafficcontrol/docs/source/api/parameters_validate.rst

 		}
 	]}

 .. note:: This endpoint returns a client-side error response when the parameter was not found - as such any API tools that wish to use this endpoint should be aware that a client-side error response code may not actually mean that an error occurred.
-However, neither can it be said that a ``400`` response code means that the parameter wasn't found; that response code is also returned in the event of _true_ client-side errors e.g. a malformed JSON payload in the request.
+However, neither can it be said that a ``400`` response code means that the :term:`Parameter` wasn't found; that response code is also returned in the event of _true_ client-side errors e.g. a malformed JSON payload in the request.